FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 when they are likely to be developed in line with the targets set out in the

 Social Housing Strategy 2020.
-The methodology outlined in the ASH selected--- 14
+The methodology outlined in the ASH selected
+---
+14

 Limerick City and Newcastle West as ‘pilot’ settlements.
 Further analysis is